UNO-NULLify/eCTF20/docs/internal/code-reviews.md

     #define mb_printf(...) xil_printf(MB_PROMPT __VA_ARGS__)
 </code>

 All uses of mb_printf (which is used for the system prompt and all print statements) need a formatter in the string that is passed to it.
-Otherwise they will be vulnerable to a string format attack.
+Otherwise, they may be vulnerable to a string format attack.